 The harm will be the continuation of the inconsistencies in the regulation of the license trades.
 Likewise, the harm is the continuation of a lack of uniform regulation.
+The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.

-A. What is the rationale for changing the rules instead of leaving them as currently written?

-The repealed acts are outdated and do not provide uniform licensing, complaint investigation, and enforcement provisions for skilled trades licenses.
-This places a burden on the bureau administering these acts, and creates an inefficient use of resources.
-Additionally, many licensees who are cross-licensed in multiple trades have expressed dissatisfaction with conflicting provisions in separate statutes.
-The Skilled Trades Regulation Act, 2016 PA 407, streamlines the processes for all license types while providing for modernized provisions, such as electronic communication and third party continuing education tracking options, and specifies violations for unlicensed activity as provided to other regulated professions.
-The new rule set will regulate the skilled trades as provided under the new act.

-8. Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.
+- A. What is the rationale for changing the rules instead of leaving them as currently written? - The repealed act is outdated and does not provide uniform licensing, complaint investigation, and enforcement provisions for the electrical trade.
+This places a burden on the bureau administering these acts and creates an inefficient use of resources.
+Additionally, many licensees who are cross licensed in multiple trades have expressed dissatisfaction with conflicting provisions in separate statutes.
+The Skilled Trades Regulation Act, 2016 PA 407, streamlines the processes for all license types, including while providing for modernized provisions, such as electronic communication and third-party continuing education tracking options, and specifies violations for unlicensed activity as provided to other regulated professions.
+The new rule set will regulate the skilled trades as provided under the new act. - 8.
+Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.